 Organized tour $50–100/day None High Travelers who prefer no logistics

 Pro Tip: Download offline Google Maps for all of Albania before you arrive.
-Cell coverage drops out on mountain roads and between towns — a paper-thin signal is not something you want to discover while looking for a turn.
+Cell coverage drops out on mountain roads and between towns — a paper-thin signal is not something you want to discover while hunting for a turn.

 When should you visit Albania?